Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Parameter estimation for the graph supOU process

-We note that the identifiability needs to be checked for each concrete example; it follows directly in the case when $\pi$ follows the $\Gamma(\alpha,1)$ law or a sum of exponentials considered above.
+Identifiability needs to be checked for each concrete specification of $\pi$.
+We discuss the $\Gamma(\alpha,1)$ case in detail, as it is the primary model of interest.
+The mixture-of-exponentials case follows analogously.
+In the $\Gamma(\alpha,1)$ case, the spectral radius function takes the explicit form